Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 Created: 2021-11-28 11:34

-* Initial efforts to communi emphasised
+* Initial efforts to communicate scientific ideas emphasised how the information was conveyed - the format, the language used and the content
+* However, more recently it's become apparent that the bigger issue is the presence of mis